International Publishers Association: List of secretaries general

+Awards given

+Since 2005, the IPA has awarded the Freedom to Publish Prize, renamed the Prix Voltaire in 2016.
+In 2022, it introduced two additional prizes, a Champion Award and an Innovation Award.

 IPA Prix Voltaire

 Since 2005, the IPA has been awarding the annual IPA Prix Voltaire known until 2016 as the "IPA Freedom to Publish Prize", to honour a person or an organization anywhere in the world that has defended and promoted the freedom publish with courage.
 It consists of a monetary award and a certificate.
 The list of past winners is as follows: